Marley0523/gmod.github.io/wiki/CMap_API.md

 database; "Importing Data" and "Querying the CMap Database".
 Each type of interaction is performed in its own way.

-Importing data requires the use of a Bio::GMOD::CMap::Admin object.
+Importing data requires the use of a Bio%3A%3AGMOD::CMap::Admin object.
 Creating this will be descibed in the "Importing Data" section.

 Querying the CMap database is done through the use of an object returned